AbdulHadi1010/CKA-Practice-Questions/Practice Questions.md

 # Save and exist the pod will be created based on the scheduleder automatically.
 ```

-## Task 18
+## Task 17:

-A Kubernetes worker node, labelled with name "node-01" is in state NotReady .
+A Kubernetes worker node, labelled with name "node-01" is in state NotReady.
 Investigate why this is the case, and perform any appropriate steps to bring the node to a Ready state, ensuring that any changes are made permanent.

 ```
 kubectl get nodes